open-ephys/plugin-GUI/README.md

 We welcome bug reports, feature recommendations, pull requests, and plugins from the community.
 For more information, see [Contributing to the Open Ephys GUI](CONTRIBUTING.md).

-If you have the potential to donate money or developer time to this project, please get in touch with via info@open-ephys.org!
+If you have the potential to donate money or developer time to this project, please get in touch via info@open-ephys.org.
 There are plenty of opportunities to get involved.